 The non-recovery recovery approach leaves me frequently shaking my head..
 Clients are regularly discharged to places they don’t want to go, including cities they don’t want to live in, because “the team” decides that’s what’s most appropriate.
 There are arbitrary rules galore, and if a client isn’t falling into line, they meet with “the team”, which from what I can gather is like the bloody Spanish Inquisition: a roomful of “the team” stacked up against a defenceless client.

 If I sound bitter, it’s probably because I am.
-This kind of insanity is everywhere, but it really runs rampant at one of the places I work now.
-Unfortunately a change of job isn’t feasible right now for a number of reasons, so all I can do is soldier on.
+This kind of insanity and total lack of common sense is everywhere in mental healthcare, but it really runs rampant at one of the places I work now.
+Unfortunately, a change of job isn’t feasible right now for a number of reasons, so all I can do is soldier on.
 And maybe try to find a little humour in it wherever I can.